Exploring the Mashaer

 Masjid Al Khayf

 One of the most historically significant mosques in Mina.
 The Prophet ﷺ prayed here, and it is said that seventy prophets before him also prayed at this site.
 The mosque sits at the foot of a mountain and is a place of deep spiritual weight.
-Note: Masjid Al Khayf is closed outside of Hajj season, but the exterior and surrounding area are still worth seeing.
+Note: Masjid Al Khayf is only open during Hajj season - outside of Hajj, the exterior and surrounding area are still worth seeing from the road.

 Mina Valley